RetroPie/RetroPie-Docs/docs/SSH.md

 password: **raspberry**

-### User Root

-If you wish to log in as user root you first need to set the root password from the terminal with
+See [here](https://github.com/RetroPie/RetroPie-Setup/wiki/FAQ#why-cant-i-ssh-as-root-anymore) if you wish to log in as root.

-`sudo passwd root`

-and type your new root password.

 ## Some common terminal commands: